Product Model

 a credit default payout to specify a credit default swap.

-type Payout:
+choice Payout:

 [metadata key]